 Other uses of data

 All Local Authorities have a duty to improve the health of the population they serve.
-To help with this, we use data and information from a range of sources including hospitals to understand more about the nature and causes of disease and ill-health in the area.
+To help with this, we use data and information from a range of source data, including hospitals and data collected at the registration of a birth or death to understand more about the health and care needs in the area.

 For some regulated services your application may be published and potentially discussed in open committee.
 This will always be made clear on any relevant application forms and supporting documentation.

 We have to share information with certain other public bodies such as the Department for Work and Pensions (DWP), HM Revenues and Customs (HMRC), courts, tribunals, other formal bodies dealing with legal processes or external regulatory bodies.
 We also have to assist in the prevention and detection of crime and we will therefore generally supply specific information requested by the police or other crime detection agencies, if we are satisfied that the disclosure would be lawful and appropriate.

 Where a team or service area ask you for personal information through an online form, this information will only be used for the purpose indicated on the form and it will be held securely.

 Closed Circuit Television (CCTV) is operated in and around council properties (including customer service centres, offices, libraries, and council housing communal areas).
 The purpose of the CCTV is for staff safety and crime prevention and detection.
 The footage is normally held for 30 days and may be shared with the police for crime prevention and detection purposes.